Josh999999/Final-Year-Project-Imputation-Recommendation-Machine-Learning-Pipeline/README.md

 ## Content of the repository:
-  - **Python (Flask)** - This runs the machine learning model and the pipeline.
+  - **Python (Streamlit)** - This runs the machine learning model and the pipeline.
 It also uses the Streamlit library / web framework to create the single page application that serves as the GUI for the pipeline

 ---
 ## NoteBooks